Frequently asked questions about earnings data from the Current Population Survey (CPS)

 From the Current Population Survey (CPS), BLS publishes median weekly earnings for men and women who work

 full time at the state level.
-(See table 3 in the Highlights of Women's Earnings publication at this link.)
+(For data, see table 3 of the BLS report, Highlights of Women's Earnings.)

 BLS does not tabulate occupational earnings for men and women at the state level, nor does BLS tabulate men's and women's earnings for any geographic areas below the state level.